Future Work

 Their connection to the company's mission and values lessens without a purposeful and programmatic approach to culture in the hybrid workplace.

 In short, culture is more important than ever but harder to cultivate.
+This is why we need to build hybrid culture intentionally.

-1. Know your culture and activate it
+1. Know your hybrid culture and activate it

-If you still need to define your culture, do so.
+If you still need to define your hybrid culture, do so.
 Zappos' founder, Tony Hsieh, once said, "if there's one thing I could do over again, it's to define my culture earlier."

 HBR's Eight Types of Company Cultures is a great starting point.
 The authors of this article parsed 100 social and behavioral models to identify eight styles of culture.
 In doing so, they found that culture is Shared, Pervasive, Enduring, and Implicit.